EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Methodology

 Following this notation, a decision rule $\pi_t:S\rightarrow A$ maps states to (a distribution of) actions at time step $t$.
 A policy $\pi= [ \pi_0, \pi_1, ..., \pi_{h-1} ]$ is a sequence of decision rules, one for each decision epoch.
 Given a policy $\pi$, an initial state $s_0$, and a horizon $h$, the expected total reward $V_h^\pi(s_0)$ is:

 In this MDP framework, the objective is to determine the optimal policy $\pi^*$ that maximizes the expected total reward:

 where $\Pi$ is the set of all possible policies.
 This formulation allows us to view BO as a sequential decision-making problem, where the goal is to maximize the cumulative reward over a finite horizon by selecting the best possible actions at each step.
-Moreover, \citet{paulson2024bayesian} observe that choosing an acquisition function $\Lambda$ can be mapped to a reward function from the viewpoint of dynamic programming
+Moreover, \citet{paulson2024bayesian} observe that choosing an acquisition function $\Lambda$ can be mapped to a reward function from the viewpoint of dynamic programming.

-For the BO setup, ⟨$T,S,A,P,R$⟩ can be set-up as $T$: a user-intended lookahead horizon for BO, $S$: obtained data in the BO process ($\mathcal{D}_t$), $A$: the next query point of BO, $P$: the change in state when a point $x_{t+1}$ is queried, and $R$: a user-defined reward which is commonly chosen as $R(\mathcal{D}_t,x_{t+1},\mathcal{D}_{t+1})=\mathrm{max}(y_{t+1}-y_t^*,0)$ for multi-step lookahead BO, where $y_t^*$ denotes the maximum value of $y$.
-Notice that directly using the obtained data $\mathcal{D}_t$ as the state, requires continually increasing the dimensionality of the state vector as BO proceeds.
-We therefore seek to represent data to an RL agent in a size- and permutation-invariant way using a special encoder structure.
+For the BO setting, ⟨$T,S,A,P,R$⟩ can be construed as $T$: a user-intended lookahead horizon for BO, $S$: data acquired in the BO process ($\mathcal{D}_t$), $A$: the next query point of BO, $P$: the change in state when a point $x_{t+1}$ is queried, and $R$: a user-defined reward, which, analogously to \eqref{eq:EI}, is commonly chosen as $R(\mathcal{D}_t,x_{t+1},\mathcal{D}_{t+1})=\mathrm{max}(0,y_{t+1}-y_t^*)$ for multi-step lookahead BO, where $y_t^*$ denotes the maximum value of $y$.
+Notice that directly using the obtained data $\mathcal{D}_t$ as the state requires continually increasing the dimensionality of the state vector as BO proceeds.
+We therefore seek to represent data in a size- and permutation-invariant way using a tailored encoder structure.

-\textbf{Reinforcement Learning (RL).} RL is a paradigm in machine learning, where an agent learns to make decisions by interacting with an environment~\citep{sutton2018reinforcement}.
-In the context of our RL-based BO method, we employ RL to learn an optimal policy for selecting query points, i.e., solving the MDP formulation of the BO problem.
+\textbf{Reinforcement Learning (RL).} RL is a paradigm in machine learning where an agent learns to make decisions by interacting with an environment~\citep{sutton2018reinforcement}.
+In our context, we employ RL to learn an optimal policy for selecting query points, i.e., solving the MDP formulation of the BO problem.
 Several studies use RL to learn such a policy, e.g., by meta-learning acquisition functions for GPs~\citep{hsieh2021reinforced,volpp2019meta}.
-Later, \citet{shmakov2023rtdk} integrate learning of deep kernels, and \citet{maraval2024end} propose an end-to-end framework based on meta-learning both a transformer and an RL decision-making policy.
-These works are similar in spirit, but EARL-BO aims to learn to emulate multi-step lookahead BO, rather than to meta-learn across problems.
-While many RL algorithms exist, EARL-BO specifically employs Proximal Policy Optimization (PPO), a policy gradient algorithm that addresses the challenges of step-size selection and sample efficiency~\citet{schulman2017proximal}.
-PPO uses a clipped surrogate objective to ensure that policy updates are not overly large, which could otherwise lead to performance collapse.
-The PPO objective function is:
+Later, \citet{shmakov2023rtdk} integrate learning of deep kernels, and \citet{maraval2024end} propose an end-to-end framework based on meta-learning both a transformer and an RL policy.
+These works are similar in spirit, but consider the L2O setting of meta-learning across problems~\citep{chen2017learning}.
+On the other hand, EARL-BO aims to learn to emulate multi-step lookahead BO on the given task.